-However, Lily still mentally berated herself for never finding out where Alice and Frank were hiding before they went under the Fidelius, as then they could have at least organized play dates for the two boys.
-She had tried getting one of the Potter elves to bring a message to her friends, but wasn't surprised to find that not even the house elf could locate them.
+However, Lily still mentally berated herself for never finding out where Alice and Frank were hiding before they went under the Fidelius, as then they could have at least organised play dates for the two boys.
+She had tried getting one of the Potter elves to bring a message to her friends but wasn't surprised to find that not even the house elf could locate them.
 After all, it would be rather silly to hide under a Fidelius charm but not have protections against unknown house elves.

-She had hoped that maybe Remus, Sirius, or Peter might be able to find out where they were living, but apparently Dumbledore was the only one who knew and he wasn't prepared to tell anyone.
+She had hoped that maybe Remus, Sirius, or Peter might be able to find out where they were living, but apparently, Dumbledore was the only one who knew and he wasn't prepared to tell anyone.